-ASTRO 1L Introduction to Astronomy w/Lab
+ASTRO 1L Introduction to Astronomy w/Lab 4 units 54 lecture hours; 54 laboratory hours

 Not open for credit to student with credit in ASTRO 1.
+Transferable to CSU/UC

 Survey of the solar system, stars, galaxies, history, and tools of astronomy, cosmology, and exploration of space.
 Laboratory covers the study and interpretation of astronomical observations through the use of prepared astronomy exercises, the use of telescopes or computer simulations of telescopes, naked eye observation of celestial bodies, and laboratory activities using various quantitative measuring devices.
 (L, M)